-The related companies disclosed above are companies within the Oversea-Chinese Banking Corporation Group except Kemasjernih Sdn Bhd is key management personnel close family member's company.
+The related companies disclosed above are companies within the Oversea-Chinese Banking Corporation Group.
 Notes on transactions with related parties:

 - (i) The sale and purchase of insurance policies to/from related companies are made according to normal market prices and at terms and conditions no more favourable than those to other customers and employees. - (ii) Rental of property from related parties are made according to normal market prices, terms and conditions. - (iii) Payment of banking and trading service charges to related parties are made according to normal market prices. - (iv) The interest income arose mainly from investment in fixed deposits and structured deposits which are made according to prevailing market rates, terms and conditions. - (v) General terms for balances with related companies are disclosed in Note 15. - (vi) Payment of Group function costs based on allocation rates governed by corporate service agreement and in line with Malaysian Transfer Pricing Guidelines and Organisation for Economic Co-operation and Development ("OECD") Transfer Pricing Guidelines.
 Group function services are derived from immediate parent company in Singapore.